Gnosis-Builders/Resources/Issues-Tracker/README.md

 ```

 ### Issue 3: DAppNode commands not working after installation
-For users running DAppNode on cloud services (Digital Ocean, Google Cloud, etc), after DAppNode has been successfully started, DAppNode commands such as `dappnode_help` or `dappnode_connect` shows `command not found` in the command line.
-This requires users to setup the DAppNode aliases in the later step, through:
+For users running DAppNode on cloud services (Digital Ocean, Google Cloud, etc), once DAppNode has been successfully started, DAppNode commands such as `dappnode_help` or `dappnode_connect` shows `command not found` in the command line.
+This requires users to setup the DAppNode aliases in the later step:
 ```
 $ alias
 alias dappnode_connect='docker exec -ti DAppNodeCore-vpn.dnp.dappnode.eth getAdminCredentials'